Poison dress

-The tale known as "The Poison Dress" or "Embalmed Alive" features a dress that has in some way been poisoned.
-This is a recurring theme throughout legends and folktales of various cultures, including ancient Greece, Mughal India, and the United States.
-Although lacking evidence suggesting that some American urban legends are directly linked to the classical tales, they share several common motifs.
+A poison dress is a dress or robe that has in some way been poisoned, and is a common motif in legends and folktales of various cultures, including ancient Greece, Mughal India, and the United States.

 Greek mythology

 The poison dress motif is similar to the Shirt of Flame.
 In Greek mythology, when Jason left the sorceress Medea to marry Glauce, King Creon's daughter, Medea took her revenge by sending Glauce a poison dress and a golden coronet, also dipped in poison.
 This resulted in the death of the princess and, subsequently, the king, when he tried to save her.

 The Shirt of Nessus is smeared with the poisoned blood of the centaur Nessus, which was given to Hercules by Hercules' wife, Deianira.
 Deianira had been tricked by Nessus and made to believe that the blood would ensure Hercules's faithfulness.
 According to Sophocles' tragedy The Women of Trachis, Hercules began to perspire when he put on the shirt, which soon clung to his flesh, corroding it.
 He eventually threw himself onto a pyre on Mount Oeta in extreme agony and burned to death.